 Communication Framework

 Portfolio optimization often creates resistance from sales teams, product managers, and customers.
-The following framework provides a structured approach to change management:
+This framework provides a structured approach to change management:

 Internal Communication